Faith. Service. Law.

 On This Page

 In my final year at Yale Divinity School, I seriously considered applying to stay for a fourth year and earn the Master of Sacred Theology.
-I had the academic record, my faculty would have written the letters, and Yale’s S.T.M.—as the school itself describes it, “may be regarded as a fourth year of preparation for the Christian ministry” and “may also be used as a year of specialized work in one of the theological disciplines or as preparation for doctoral studies.”
-The cost was meaningful: Yale’s S.T.M. is need-based-aid-eligible, but it offers no living stipend and no merit awards.
-I decided against it.
+Yale’s S.T.M., as the school itself describes it, “may be regarded as a fourth year of preparation for the Christian ministry” and “may also be used as a year of specialized work in one of the theological disciplines or as preparation for doctoral studies.”
+Cost would not have been the deciding factor for me—I still had GI Bill benefits remaining, and Yale’s Yellow Ribbon participation would have closed the tuition gap entirely.
+I decided against it for other reasons, mostly fatigue and the pull of the next vocational step.
 I have, frankly, regretted that decision more than once since.

 In my final year at Yale Divinity School, I seriously considered applying to stay for a fourth year and earn the Master of Sacred Theology.
 I have, frankly, regretted that decision more than once since.

 That decision is the lens through which I write this guide.
 The post-M.Div. theological master’s degree—called the Th.M.
 (Master of Theology) at Princeton, Duke, and Harvard, the S.T.M.
-(Master of Sacred Theology) at Yale and Boston University, the S.T.L.
-(Licentiate of Sacred Theology) in Catholic ecclesiastical settings, and the M.St. or M.Phil. at British universities—occupies a strange and underexplored niche in theological education.
+(Master of Sacred Theology) at Yale and Boston University, and the M.St. or M.Phil. at British universities—occupies a strange and underexplored niche in theological education.
 It is not a Ph.D., and it is not the right step for everyone.
-But for an M.Div. graduate weighing whether to deepen study in one discipline before entering ministry, or to build a stronger doctoral application, or to gain a credential needed to teach in a Catholic seminary, it is often the single best one-year decision available.
+But for an M.Div. graduate weighing whether to deepen study in one discipline before entering ministry, or to build a stronger doctoral application, it is often the single best one-year decision available.

 This guide is the candid assessment I wish I had when I was making that choice.
 It profiles the strongest post-M.Div. theological master’s programs in the world—across all traditions, judged on faculty depth, funding, placement, and honest drawbacks—plus the institutions that show up in lists of “best theology master’s programs” but are actually a different degree entirely.